 - is my website secure

-- is my content quick and easy to access on all deliverables
+- how do I make my content quick and easy to access on all deliverables

-Whether using Google Search Console for your website or your mobile app Google Search Console will notify you of any unusual events including if your site violates any of Google’s guidelines or policies.
+Whether using Google Search Console for your website or your mobile app GSC will notify you of any unusual events including if your site violates any of Google’s guidelines or policies.

 Using Google Search Console with your Website